 Grab a 12 cup muffin pan (or two 6-cup muffin pans) and pop in parchment muffin liners.
 Place a heaping tablespoon of the crust mixture in each muffin liner, and flatten with a piece of parchment paper to form an even crust in each one.

-To a high-speed blender (or the food processor), add the liquified coconut oil, coconut milk, lemon juice, maple syrup, soaked and drained cashews, vanilla extract and a pinch of salt to the blender.
+To a high-speed blender (or the food processor), add the liquified coconut oil, coconut milk, lemon juice, maple syrup, soaked and drained cashews, vanilla extract and a pinch of salt.
 Blitz until very smooth.

 Spoon out about ½ cup of batter and set aside.